Lifting and access

 Wheel and tire access

-If the bay is focused on wheel and tire service, compare compact access and vehicle positioning before reviewing larger lift routes.
+If the bay is focused on wheel and tire service, compare compact access and vehicle positioning before reviewing larger lift options.

 03

-When underbody access, stable positioning, or broader repair work matters, platform and pneumatic routes should be reviewed with the installation area.
+When underbody access, stable positioning, or broader repair work matters, platform and pneumatic options need to match the installation area.

 04